andyshep/Waypoints/README.md

 ##Configuration

-Starting in iOS 8, the privacy settings require you to [specify *why* the location is needed](http://stackoverflow.com/a/24063578) before the app is authorized.
-Add entry into the `Info.plist` for either `NSLocationAlwaysUsageDescription` or `NSLocationWhenInUseUsageDescription`.
+Starting in iOS 8, the privacy settings require you to [specify *why* the location is needed](http://stackoverflow.com/a/24063578) before the app is authorized to use it.
+Add an entry into the `Info.plist` for `NSLocationAlwaysUsageDescription` or `NSLocationWhenInUseUsageDescription`.

 If location is only required when app is active.